nicolasparexxx-del/copilot-extension/README.md

 # Arm Copilot Extension

 Welcome to the Arm extension to GitHub Copilot.
 The goal of this tool is to make it faster for anyone to develop better code on Arm-based servers.
-Wheather you're a seasoned cloud architect or a beginner to the Arm architecture, developing on AWS Graviton, GCP Axion, Azure Cobolt, or Oracle AmpereOne, asking `@arm` will make your coding easier.
+Whether you're a seasoned cloud architect or a beginner to the Arm architecture, developing on AWS Graviton, GCP Axion, Azure Cobolt, or Oracle AmpereOne, asking `@arm` will make your coding easier.

 ## Why use @arm?
 Is it different than standard GitHub Copilot?
 Our extension adds Arm-specific depth to GitHub Copilot in two primary ways.
 First, by ensuring responses are specific to the Arm-architecture.
 Calling `@arm` will ensure any tips, best-practice, and code snippets have the Arm architecture in mind.
 Default Copilot responses may provide information not-applicable to Arm-based cloud development.

-Second, by ensuring responses consist of the most relevent and up-to-date information in an ever-evolving industry.
+Second, by ensuring responses consist of the most relevant and up-to-date information in an ever-evolving industry.
 The `@arm` extension is built on a constantly updated RAG database of high-quality source material containing the most recent best-practices & code examples for Arm servers.
 Default Copilot responses may not reference the most up-to-date information possible.

 ## What can I use @arm for?